Sporky023/connect4/README.md

 So next I'm moving to detecting wins and draws on each play.

 First I'll have to add draw-detection to the board-evaluation behavior.

+## 4:45 pm

+Okay I've now got a fully playable game, that detects wins and losses.
+I'm going to make a quick to-do of things I want to do to finish and polish this.

+* required by specs
+  * make the Win and Loss messages appear as alerts instead of within the DOM

+* polishing
+  * on win screen, show board with winning tiles highlighted
+  * better layout (larger board, better spacing)
+  * after players have selected colors, show the colors next to their names
+  * during gameplay, display the next tile to be dropped

+  * refactor board dimensions into a single config object:
+    * overall size factor (scale entire board with single number)
+    * ratio of cell size to size factor
+    * ratio of circle opening to cell size

+  * sound effects? (probably not)

+Going to take another break.

+## 5:45 pm

+Back from that break, and starting in on the list above.